PIA-Group/ScientISST-notebooks/_Utilities/README.md

         New string to replace the string that will be removed.

 ###  savesNBimages

-####
  Receives a Notebook and Folder directory, and collects and save its images locally.

+*def savesNBimages (notebook=None, folder=None)*

     Parameters
     ----------
     notebook: str